tschneidereit/typed-objects-explainer/core.md

 image[22][44].r // yields a number
 ```

+Structs are non-extensible, and trying to access non-existent properties on them
+throws a `TypeError`.

 ## Assigning fields

 When you assign to a field, the backing store is modified accordingly.
-As long as the rhs has the require structure, the process is precisely the same as when
+As long as the rhs has the required structure, the process is precisely the same as when
 providing an initial value for a typed object.
 This means that you can write things like:

 ```js